Jimmy Collins: Minor leagues

 Collins began his professional baseball career with the minor league Buffalo Bisons of the Eastern League, the forerunner of the current International League, in 1893.
 That season, he was used primarily as a shortstop, batting .286 in 76 games.

 In 1894, Collins was moved to the outfield by the Bisons.
 He batted .352 with nine home runs in 125 games, and after the season his contract was purchased by the Boston Beaneaters for $500.

 Major league debut

 Collins began his major league career as a right fielder, playing ten games at the position with the Beaneaters in 1895.
-On May 19, he was loaned to the Louisville Colonels, again for $500.
+On May 19, 1895, he was loaned to the Louisville Colonels, again for $500.
 He was soon made the team's starting third baseman, batting .279 over the remainder of the season.
-However, his larger impact was on defense, where he played in on the grass rather than back to cut down on the number of bunt hits.
+His larger impact was on defense, where he played in on the grass rather than back to cut down on the number of bunt hits.